Azu Nwagbogu: Publications

 In 2014, he founded the online journal Art Base Africa which focuses on contemporary art from Africa and Diaspora.

 He has contributed to several publications, including Martin Roemers: Metropolis (2016), Joana Choumali: Hââbré, the last generation (2018), Making Africa: A Continent of Contemporary Design (2015), Africa Under the Prism Contemporary African Photography from LagosPhoto Festival (2015), Dey your Lane!
 Lagos Variations (2015) and Raquel Van Haver - Spirits Of The Soil (2018).

 Recognition

-In 2021, Azu Nwagbogu was awarded 'Curator of Year' by the Royal Photographic Society in the United Kingdom.
-He was ranked 87 in ArtReview's guide to the 100 most powerful figures in contemporary art and also appeared in 2021 and 2022.
+In 2021, Azu Nwagbogu was awarded Curator of Year by the Royal Photographic Society in the United Kingdom.
+He has been named to ArtReview's list of the 100 most powerful figures in contemporary art for five consecutive years (2021–2025), rising to No. 45 in 2025.
 He was nominated as Curator for the Prix Decouverte Rencontres d'Arles (2014), Photoquai (2015), Photolux Festival (2015) and Breda Photo (2018).
+In 2026 he was an Art Basel Award Medalist for Curator.